eigengrau/x-highlight-region/README.rst

 x-highlight-region
 ==================

-x-highlight-region dims everything but selected regions of the screen.
+x-highlight-region dims everything but selected regions on the screen.
 It is meant to be of use when giving presentations or when recording screencasts.
 `Demo video <https://youtu.be/_-tczhQAHo0>`__.